HackerExperience/letsbuildagame-docs/how_it_works/overview.md

-# Overview
+# Working in group

 This is an attempt to describe how we plan to build a game together, with so many different people working on the same thing.

-Here's a quick view of our challenges:
+Here's a quick view of our challenge:

 - Dozens of contributors; all or many with different
  - opinions